MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 }
 ```

-“Get” callbacks may be set up with callback rules and a skill to trigger for the callback instead of calling back into the same skill.
+"Get" callbacks may be set up with callback rules and a skill to trigger for the callback instead of calling back into the same skill.
 The available callback rules are `Synchronous`, `Override`, and `Abort`.
 * `Synchronous` tells the system to run the new callback thread and to continue running any other threads the skill has started.
 * `Override` tells the system to run the new callback thread but to stop running commands on any other threads, including the thread the callback was called within.
 The system only runs the thread the callback was triggered in, once the callback comes back.
 * `Abort` tells the system to ignore the new callback thread if the skill is still doing work on any other threads (including the original thread the callback was called within).
-For “get” callbacks, using abort in this case would mean that the data requested would not be received.
+For "get" callbacks, using abort in this case would mean that the data requested would not be received.

-Sample “get” callback with a callback rule:
+Sample "get" callback with a callback rule:

 ```js
 misty.GetListOfAudioClips("synchronous", 500, 1000);
 ```

-Sample “get” callback with a callback rule and including the ID of a skill to trigger:
+Sample "get" callback with a callback rule and including the ID of a skill to trigger:

 ```js
 misty.SlamGetMap("override", "9d50efbd-af53-4cd3-9659-c0faf648263d", 500, 10);